 'Being' Skills Are About Paying Greater Attention To Personal Development And Grounding Organisational Decision-Making In Ethics And Values Of Equity And Fairness.

 The approximately 49-week PGP-DM is divided into 8 Terms.
 The courses offered over the year fall into six clusters:

-Terms 1 and 2: Focus on the Knowing component: Intended to build a deep understanding of development to prepare one as an authentic development professional.
+Focuses on the Knowing component to build a deep understanding of the development sector

 The teaching-learning process consists of lectures, case studies, workshops, group work, readings, and individual assignments to build the students’ knowledge and application capacities.

 An integral part of the pedagogy is a signature component of the PGP-DM - Context-based Collaborative Learning (CBCL).
 CBCL creates opportunities for students to apply what they have learnt in the classroom in specially designed group work.
 Collaborative inquiry and co-creation, an integral part of the CBCL process, is supported by learning mentors called Bricoleurs.

 The assessment process supports the learning journey of the student and drives excellence.
 The assessment of the student's learning is done through a periodic combination of the following components:

 Graded Individual and Group Assignments (Faculty and Bricoleurs)